rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 goal is to provide exactly the same interface as the standard tuple class, so that we can use ours as a drop-in replacement.

-(Note that this post will only cover the interesting bits of the implementation, as some of it is rather boring and uninteresting.)

 ### To member or not to member

 As planned, our tuple will just delegate the actual storage to a standard tuple.